Robert J. Lurtsema

 Starting in 1995, Lurtsema and his production team traveled to Seranak Mansion at Tanglewood Music Center for the Boston Symphony Orchestra's opening weekend of the summer season.
-From the mansion, Morning Pro Musica featured interviews and live performances with Seiji Ozawa, Roger Norrington, Boje Shovus, Claudio Abbado, Gil Shaham, Emmanuel Ax, John Williams, Arlo Guthrie, Maurice Abravenal and many others.
+From the mansion, Morning Pro Musica featured interviews and live performances with Seiji Ozawa, Roger Norrington, Boje Shovus, Claudio Abbado, Gil Shaham, Emmanuel Ax, John Williams, Arlo Guthrie, Maurice Abravanel and many others.

-Lurtsema also narrated an episode of the science show Nova titled "Where Did the Colorado Go?," first aired on March 10, 1974 and later on the BBC.
+Lurtsema also narrated an episode of the science show Nova titled "Where Did the Colorado Go?," first aired on March 10, 1974, and later on the BBC.

 Lurtsema died in 2000 from idiopathic pulmonary fibrosis.
 Betsy Northrup, his romantic partner of ten years, survived him.
 He also left a mother, two sisters and a brother.